icons8/lunacy-docs/docs/interface.md

 To learn the distance between two objects on the canvas:

-1. Select an the first object.
+1. Select the first object.
 2. Hover the cursor over the other object.
 3. Press and hold `Alt`.